nut4disney/docker-ldap/README.md

 # Dockerized OpenLDAP
 Dockerized OpenLDAP using Osixia's OpenLDAP with phpLDAPAdmin

-## How to use OpenLDAP
+## Configuring OpenLDAP and phpLDAPAdmin
-This will create a docker container for OpenLDAP.
+The purpose of this docker composer is to create a docker container for OpenLDAP.
 Settings have been preconfigured to allow this to run quickly.
 Here are the basic configuration items in the docker-compose-yml:

 ```
       LDAP_BASE_DN: "dc=test,dc=com"